A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Examples

-We compare our approach to the physics informed deep learning approach described in \cite{pidl2}.
-For this we again represent the Biot number as the sum of monomials given in \eqref{bipol} and minimise the augmented loss function \eqref{lossaug} with respect to the neural network parameters and polynomial coefficients $\bm{\theta}$ simultaneously.
+As a comparison, we implement the physics informed deep learning approach described in \cite{pidl2}.
+For this we again represent the Biot number as the sum of monomials given in \eqref{bipol} and construct the augmented loss function

+The addition of the final term in \eqref{lossaug} encourages the optimiser to minimise the squared difference of the learned solution from the data, this approach has been shown to work well with very large amounts of simulated data.
+This loss function is minimised with respect to both the parameters of the neural network, and the polynomial coefficients $\bm{\theta}$ simultaneously.
 Figure 5 shows the estimate achieved by applying this scheme with the same data used in Figure 4.
-The neural network was trained until convergence, with the weighting coefficients in \eqref{lossaug} set to $\nu_1 = \nu_2 = \nu_3 = 1$.
-In this case the inferred Biot number does not closely match its true value, and would clearly lie outside the 95\% confidence interval computed by our Bayesian approach.
-Furthermore we have no uncertainty estimates over this parameter, giving us no indication of whether the estimate is accurate.
+The neural network was trained until convergence, with the weighting coefficients in \eqref{lossaug} set to $\nu_1=\nu_2=\nu_3=1$.